felfele/swapchat/README.md

  $ npm run pack-html-only
 ```

 This builds the app in a single html file in the `dist` directory.
-You can upload it to Bee with the `upload.sh` command:
+You can upload it to Bee with the `upload.sh` command (curl is required):

 ```
  $ ./upload.sh http://localhost:8080